liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 3. Use fixed Marmousi2 3-shot/5-shot gates only to validate concrete changes.
 4. If performance work resumes, start from operator-level profiling of the fixed `shot3` NPU baseline.
-5. If iteration pre-misfit work resumes, keep it small and behavior-preserving.
+5. If iteration loss work resumes, keep it small and behavior-preserving.